-Building relationships with other attorneys is essential to developing expertise in your brand.
+Building relationships with other attorneys is essential to developing expertise in your brand and expanding your network.
 Your law firm marketing goals should include deepening ties with lawyers and other professionals such as accountants, financial planners, and others who have natural horizontal relationships with your practice areas.
 Why?
 Because developing relationships with other professionals serves these important marketing goals:

 - Networking is crucial for meeting your attorney-to-attorney marketing goals.

 - Sharing your expertise with others in the legal field allows for greater referral resources and strategic marketing.

 - Developing these two-way relationships allows your firm to cross-market with other attorneys and professionals.

 Building a strong network: In addition to sponsoring and supporting legal associations and events across the country, TOPDOG is an approved partner of the State Bar of Arizona.
 Learn more about how we developed this unique, reciprocal partnership.

 Use Your Law Firm Online Marketing Strategy to Draw in New Business

 Drawing in new business is at the heart of most firms’ marketing goals, and this is typically done by boosting your online visibility for searches, repeat business, and referral sources.

 Increasingly, people are turning to the Internet not just to check out lawyers before making a final hiring decision but also to find them.
 This often happens when potential clients conduct searches about specific legal topics or lawyers who practice in a certain geographical area.
 If you want to be found online, it’s imperative that you build useful content that is structured to be found by Google and other search engines and that is relevant to user inquiries.
 Aside from using paid ads (which can be useful but offer only temporary benefits), the only way a person will find your firm online is if your law firm shows up in their online search engine results (SERP) page.